 - A&P positions require a minimum of 2 interviews from the pool of Routed applicants.

 - USPS positions require a minimum of 3 interviews from the pool of Routed applicants.
-This is in addition to mandatory interviews (such as Veterans' Preference and internals in a Collective Bargaining Unit).
+This is in addition to mandatory interviews (Veterans' Preference).

 Preparing for the Interview